Husayn Muruwwa: Political Activities and Expulsion from Iraq

 Shortly after completing his education, he removed his religious garb, started teaching Arabic literature in Baghdad, and expressed interest in Marxist ideas after being lent The Communist Manifesto and The State and Revolution by Husayn Muhammad Al-Shabibi, who was one of the founders of the Iraqi Communist Party (ICP).
-However, Muruwwa's proper transition into communist thought began in 1948 after observing the essential role of the ICP in the success of Al-Wathba which was an uprising against the Portsmouth Treaty in Iraq.
-During these protests, Muruwwa wrote in newspapers (specifically the newspaper Al-Ra'iy Al-'am; in Arabic: الرأي العا م) about the martyrs of the uprising, which for him was the tipping point to his proper transition to communism.
-During this time he read Stalin's Dialectical Materialism and taught in a Jewish high school where one student described Muruwwa as a "progressive gentleman who showed no ethnic discrimination" who was "a nationalist who hated the British influence in Iraq".
-However, one year after the success of Al-Wathba, the pro-British government in Iraq took back power and executed many members and associates of the ICP (including the aforementioned Husayn Muhammad Al-Shabibi who was hanged), consequently, Muruwwa was expelled from Iraq and stripped of his nationality.
+However, Muruwwa's proper transition into communist thought began in 1948 after observing the essential role of the ICP in the success of the Al-Wathbah uprising which was an uprising against the Portsmouth Treaty in Iraq.
+During these protests, Muruwwa wrote in the newspaper Al-Ra'iy Al-'am about the martyrs of the uprising, which for him was the tipping point to his proper transition to communism.
+During this time he read Stalin's Dialectical and Historical Materialism and taught in a Jewish high school where one student described Muruwwa as a "progressive gentleman who showed no ethnic discrimination" who was "a nationalist who hated the British influence in Iraq".
+However, one year after the success of Al-Wathbah uprising, the pro-British government in Iraq took back power and executed many members and associates of the ICP (including the aforementioned Husayn Muhammad Al-Shabibi who was hanged), consequently, Muruwwa was expelled from Iraq and stripped of his nationality.

 Political Activities in Lebanon

-With help from the Lebanese ambassador in Iraq, Muruwwa returned to Lebanon in 1951 where he found a job as a writer at the magazine Al-Hiat (in Arabic: "الحياة"), and later with assistance from Muhammad Dakroub and Faraj Allah Al-Hilo, Muruwwa launched the newspaper Al-Thaqafah Al-Watanniah (in Arabic: "الثقافة الوطنية") which was sold around the Arab world and sold thousands of copies in Cairo alone.
+With help from the Lebanese ambassador in Iraq, Muruwwa returned to Lebanon in 1951 where he found a job as a writer at the magazine Al-Hayat, and later with assistance from Muhammad Dakroub and Faraj Allah Al-Hilo, Muruwwa launched the newspaper Al-Thaqafah al-Wataniyyah (Arabic: الثقافة الوطنية) which was sold around the Arab world and sold thousands of copies in Cairo alone.
 After launching the newspaper, he formally became a member of the Lebanese Communist Party (LCP), and later, a partisan of peace (a movement in collaboration with the World Peace Council).
-For 7 years Muruwwa wrote regularly for both Al-Hiat and Al-Thaqafah Al-Watanniah until 1957, when he quit his job at Al-Hiat after the assassination of Naseeb Al-Matni.
+For 7 years Muruwwa wrote regularly for both Al-Hauat and Al-Thaqafah al-Wataniyyah until 1957, when he quit his job at Al-Hayat after the assassination of Nasib Al Matni.
 Although essential, Muruwwa's work in the LCP was mostly intellectual and relating to the partisans of peace so he rarely took part in administrative issues.